 First Semester 2021: Volkswagen, Tesla, and Smart were the best-selling electric car brands in Germany with the VW Up, Tesla Model 3, and VW ID.3 the top-selling car models.

 During the first half of 2021, Volkswagen was by far the best-selling electric car brand in Germany followed by Tesla and Smart.
 The VW Up was Germany’s favorite electric car model followed by the Tesla Model 3 and the VW ID3.
 Helped by big government and manufacturer incentives, electric cars sales in Germany boomed with demand often exceeding supply.
 Further increases in electric car sales and market share gains are likely in the rest of 2021.

-German Car Sales Statistics: 2021 — Q1, Q1 Electric, Half Year, HY Electric; 2020 — Full Year: Market Overview, Brands, Models, Electric Cars; 2019 — Full Year: Market Overview, Brands, Models, Electric Cars
+German Car Sales Statistics — 2021: Market Overview, Brands, Models, Electric; 2020: Market Overview, Brands, Models, Electric Cars; 2019: Market Overview, Brands, Models, Electric Cars